Cicicai379/Shareable/README.md

 # Shareable app cis

-# Resources
+## Resources
-1. Basic Structure built following this tutorial: https://www.youtube.com/watch?v=BcsoBVakrTM&list=PL5PR3UyfTWvfhKNQkT3Wgq6QIIWRJyxM3&index=9
+1. Basic Structure built following this tutorial: [Link to tutorial](https://www.youtube.com/watch?v=BcsoBVakrTM&list=PL5PR3UyfTWvfhKNQkT3Wgq6QIIWRJyxM3&index=9)

-# LOGS
+## LOGS
-jun 13: followed tutorial part 1-8
+- jun 13: followed tutorial part 1-8

-# TODOS
+## TODOS
+### Graphic design
-  Graphic design --> should be the last thing to do, currently need:
+- Should be the last thing to do, currently need:
-    1. logo (app icon)
+  1. Logo (app icon)
-    2. color theme
+  2. Color theme
-    optional
-    1.icons
+- Optional:
+  1. Icons
-      navigation bar icons
+  2. Navigation bar icons

-  LoginView Controller
+### LoginView Controller
-    1.email verify
+- Email verification
-    2.log in with username
+- Log in with username

-  Register Controller
+### Register Controller
-    1.check new username not exist + format
+- Check new username not exist + format
-    2.email verify
+- Email verification
-    3.check password format
+- Check password format

+### Other
-  a bunch of other stuff are not at all workable, needed more functions built.
+- A bunch of other stuff are not at all workable, needed more functions built.